Roam Iraq

 ★★★★★

 I had a 3 day tour in the south of Iraq and was really amazing!
-Ahmed and his staff were definitely professional, explaining me all the important historical and cultural landmark of Iraq; they really made me comfortable and showed me amazing place
+Ahmed and his staff were definitely professional, explaining me all the important historical and cultural landmark of Iraq; they really made me comfortable and showed me amazing places.

 Hello Ahmed, I'm back in Paris.
 Thanks for the 1-day tour of Bagdad surroudings, it was better than I expected.
 The visit of the museum was very interesting, you answered all my questions.
 You showed me arround Babylon and the palace of Saddam Hussein at my own pace and we even had the time to see the lonely ruins of Kish.
 We had very good conversations and I think I understand a lot more about Irak thanks to you.